5stars217/5stars217.github.io/_posts/2023-08-08-red-teaming-with-ml-models.md

 - ML Models are not pure functions
 - ML Environments need our attention
 - This is still fairly surface level, there's a lot more risk to ML models to discover!
-Take [this for example](https://arxiv.org/pdf/2107.08590.pdf) - they figured out how to hide malware in the neurons, but not how to execute it…
+Take [this for example](https://arxiv.org/pdf/2107.08590.pdf) - they figured out how to hide malware in the neurons, but not how to execute it afterwards… in 2021!

  See you at defcon! #hacktheplanet